jford1906/prof.clontz.org/classes/2017/06/ma227/index.md

 ## Textbook and Resources

+Lecture notes
-Lecture notes and suggested homework for this course will be available at no cost at [prof.clontz.org/resources/calculus-3][text].
-Students are welcome to use *University Calculus: Early Transcendentals (3rd Ed)* or any other textbook as a supplemental resource, but it is not required.
+for this course will be available at no cost on the class website.
+Students are welcome to use
+*University Calculus: Early Transcendentals (3rd Ed)* or any other textbook as a supplemental resource (in particular, for optional homework), but it is not required.

 ## Mastering Standards